Literary Scout

 Was there ever a book you were REALLY pushing for with your publisher, but the publisher passed on it, and then it went on to become a huge success?
 (What book was it?)

-Asked by Tonja about 12 years ago
+Asked by Tonja over 12 years ago

 The one book that comes immediately to mind is The Shack.
 It's a super Christian book that sold tons and tons of copies.
 Few clients bought it because the subject matter didn't appeal to them.